-KPMG International, a professional services and accounting firm headquartered in Amstelveen, Netherlands, serves many energy companies, and this year is working in collaboration with the American Cancer Society (ACS), which is creating custom-designed face masks for KPMG employees and their personal networks to purchase.
+KPMG LLP, the U.S. audit, tax and advisory services firm, which operates from 106 offices with more than 35,000 employees and partners throughout the U.S., serves many energy companies, and this year is working in collaboration with the American Cancer Society (ACS), which is creating custom-designed face masks for KPMG employees and their personal networks to purchase.
 The design themes will focus on hope, while raising awareness for breast cancer.
 For every mask purchased, a medical-grade personal protective mask will be donated to a cancer patient being treated at an ACS Hope Lodge in the U.S.

 To inform people about the work the ACS does, support and promote healthy communities, and inspire others to get involved with the organization, KPMG is asking its ACS network, which includes employees who serve as board members, volunteers, fundraisers and advocates for ACS, to share their favorite healthy recipes.
 Once the recipes are compiled, KPMG’s internal designers will create a digital cookbook (as yet unnamed) that will be uploaded to a PDF link that can be shared within and outside the company.
 The e-cookbook will be free, but recipients will have the option of donating to the ACS.